 \subsection{Training Time Breakdown}

-Fig.~\ref{breakdown1} displays the time breakdown for the training of \emph{BERT-Large} in Fig.~\ref{b16}.
-The small \bs allows the baseline methods to train the model on a single worker (no communication time), and thus fully utilize the computation resource and achieve cost-efficient training.
+Fig.~\ref{breakdown1} displays the time breakdown for training \emph{BERT-Large} (Fig.~\ref{b16}).
+The small \bs allows the baseline methods to train the model on a single worker (no communication time) and thus fully utilize the computation resource and achieve cost-efficient training.
 However, their training speed cannot be improved any further.
 As their workers already have the maximum memory allocation, increasing the resource usage means using more workers.
-Such scaling up incurs high communication cost and stalls the training---synchronizing \emph{BERT-Large} (1153MB) with 70MB/s bandwidth can take ten of seconds, which is longer the total computation time.
-This shows that \FP can be faster than existing designs even when training with small batch size.
+Such scaling up incurs high communication costs and stalls the training---synchronizing \emph{BERT-Large} (1153MB) with 70MB/s bandwidth can take tens of seconds, which is longer than the total computation time.
+This shows that \FP can be faster than existing designs even when training with a small batch size.